How To Automate Google Search With Python

 search(query, num_results=x) where,

 query is the search term, and num_results is to specify how many results you would like it to fetch.
-For example, we wanted to get only the first ten results, and therefore we used “num_results=10” as the parameter.
+For example, we wanted to get only the first ten results, so we used “num_results=10” as the parameter.

 Also ReadHow To Make A Simple Python 3 Calculator Using Functions